Skip to main content

 Enabling system setting modai.api.execute_on_server will move the execution to the server side, hiding the network traffic.

-It can be enabled per service using modai.api.{service}.execute_on_server} format, for example, to enable this only for chatgpt, the setting would be: modai.api.anthropic.execute_on_server.
+It can be enabled per service using the modai.api.{service}.execute_on_server format.
+For example, to enable this only for ChatGPT, the setting would be: modai.api.openai.execute_on_server.

 OpenAI (ChatGPT)